hfledger/hello-world/README.md

 # hello-world
 BBC-Iplayer
-im 36 years years old and looking to develop an understanding of github as an addition to smart home i will be mostly working with lighting and networking systems is tvs,internet access
+looking to develop an understanding of github as an addition to smart home i will be mostly working with lighting and networking systems is tvs, internet access using google home this first project will involve voice activation of computer, VPN, BBC iplayer access and channel selection